 Where can I use the footage I'm buying in this website?

-You can use the footage for editing your project, regardless of your budget, and you can broadcast your final video everywhere in the world with every broadcasting system (TV, VOD, DVD, ….).
+You can use the footage for editing your project, regardless of your budget, and you can broadcast your final video everywhere in the world with every broadcasting system (TV, VOD, BR, ….).
 What you can't do is sell the footage to someone else to allow him to use it in his own project.

 Why home movies are so precious?

 Home movies are real life.
 Footage bought from TV archives and made by professional filmmakers could not show people while living their live, because censorship was not like today, even if those videos come from a free world Country.
 In my footage you can find real people filming their families and their travels without thinking “Oh my God, what can I do?
 I'll be on TV!”